xcoupe01/dashboard/README.md

 behavior on widget init.

 ## Additions
-This repo adds a possibility to get rounded filled rectangles on edit.
-In the Edit mode background style can be specified the corner radius of the editing "shadow" rectangle.
+- Added possibility to get rounded filled rectangles on edit.
+In the edit mode background style can be specified the corner radius of the editing "shadow" rectangle.

+- Editing shake animations added and are customizable from editing mode.
+(The animations are rotations evenly to the right and left, developer can choose the angle and duration of the animation)

+# Original Dashboard readme below

 Dynamic dashboard widget that allows your users to create their own layouts.
 Rezise, move, indirect resize/move, auto  re-layout are supported.